c2d7fa/jonasforth/notes.md

 * **HERE** -- Points to the next free byte of memory.
 When compiling, compiled words go here.
 * **S0** -- Stores the address of the top of the parameter stack.
 * **BASE** -- The current base for printing and reading numbers.

+## Input and lookup

+`WORD` reads a word from standard input and pushes a string (in the form of an address followed by the length of the string) to the stack.
+(It uses an internal buffer that is overwritten each time it is called.)

+`FIND` takes a word as parsed by `WORD` and looks it up in the dictionary.
+It returns the address of the dictionary header of that word if it is found.
+Otherwise, it returns 0.

+`>CFA` turns a dictionary pointer into a codeword pointer.
+This is used when compiling.

+## Compilation

+The Forth word INTERPRET runs in a loop, reading in words (with WORD), looking them up (with FIND), turning them into codeword pointers (with >CFA) and then deciding what to do with them.

+In immediate mode (when STATE is zero), the word is simply executed immediately.

+In compilation mode, INTERPRET appends the codeword pointer to user memory (which is at HERE).
+However, if a word has the immediate flag set, then it is run immediately, even in compile mode.

+### Definition of `:` and `;`

+The word `:` starts by reading in the new word.
+Then it creates a new entry for that word in the dictoinary, updating the contents of `LATEST`, to which it appends the word `DOCOL`.
+Then, it switches to compile mode.

+The word `;` simply appends `EXIT` to the currently compiling definition and then switches back to immediate mode.

+These words rely on `,` to append words to the currently compiling definition.
+This word simply appends some literal value to `HERE` and moves the `HERE` pointer forward.